How to Move to Germany from India: Job Seeker Visa and Chancenkarte Guide 2026

 - IIT, IIM, AIIMS, central universities with listed degrees: Full recognition — eligible for §20 Job Seeker Visa or full equivalence points pathway

-- State universities, private engineering colleges with H+ status but unlisted degrees: Need ZAB evaluation — plan 2–3 months
+- State universities, private engineering colleges with H+ status but unlisted degrees: Need ZAB evaluation — plan approximately 3 months

 - H± institutions: Need ZAB evaluation — outcome uncertain before applying

-- H- institutions (some private colleges): Cannot use the academic recognition route; consider the IT Experience Pillar (§19c) if in IT with 3+ years experience
+- H- institutions (some private colleges): Cannot use the academic recognition route; consider the IT Experience Pillar (§19c) if in IT with 3+ years of experience, a qualifying job offer, and the 2026 salary threshold

 Calculating Your Chancenkarte Points